6 Tigers advance to second day of state qualifying - Albert Lea Tribune

 6 Tigers advance to second day of state qualifying

-14 Tigers on the Albert Lea wrestling team made their way to Rochester Century High School Thursday night for the Section 1AAA tournament with hopes of advancing to the second day of state qualifying.
+Fourteen Tigers on the Albert Lea wrestling team made their way to Rochester Century High School Thursday night for the Section 1AAA tournament with hopes of advancing to the second day of state qualifying.

 In order to make it to day two, wrestlers needed to finish in the top four of their respective weight class, and by the end of the night six Tigers met that criteria.
 Eighth graders Nick Korman and Logan Davis, sophomore Aivin Wasmoen, junior Cameron Davis, and seniors Joey Flores and Caleb Talamantes all kept their seasons alive and advanced to the next round.